timothyylim/imperial-exam-solutions/C527-Computer-Networks-and-Distributed-Systems/2011-networks-solutions.md

 ### 1 ai)

+Broadband networks uses different frequency bands to transmt analogue data by modulating an analogue carrier wave.

+Channel can be shared among multiple usrs.

+Physical Layer.

 ### 1 aii)

 A frame that is passed around a ring to allow the host to broadcast dataframes on the medium.